London can host 2020 Games if moved over coronavirus: mayor candidate

 TOKYO (Reuters) - London would be ready to host the 2020 Olympics if the outbreak of the coronavirus forced the Games to be moved from Tokyo, Shaun Bailey, the Conservative candidate for mayor of the British capital, has said.

-The flu-like virus, which has killed more than 2,000 people in China and infected over 74,000 globally, has had a major impact on the sporting calendar in Asia with a host of events being canceled and postponed.
+The flu-like coronavirus, which has killed more than 2,000 people in China and infected over 74,000 globally, has had a major impact on the sporting calendar in Asia with a host of events being cancelled and postponed.

-Tokyo organizers have set up a task force to coordinate with public health authorities on how to respond to the epidemic, while the International Olympic Committee has said it had been advised by the World Health Organization that there is no case for contingency plans to cancel or relocate the Games.
+With the Tokyo Games due to begin on July 24, organisers have set up a task force to coordinate with public health authorities over the epidemic.
+The International Olympic Committee has said it had been advised by the World Health Organization that there is no case for contingency plans to cancel or relocate the Games.

 In Japan, hundreds have been infected by the virus with two deaths confirmed on the Diamond Princess cruise ship off Yokohama port, sparking concerns that the world’s top sporting event may not take place.

-With London having hosted the 2012 Games, Bailey said it was well placed to step in for Tokyo if needed.
+Bailey said London was well placed to step in for Tokyo if needed and urged the Olympic Committee to consider the city as an alternative.

-“We have the infrastructure and the experience.
-And due to the #coronavirus outbreak, the world might need us to step up,” he said on Twitter.
+“We have the infrastructure and the experience, and if I am elected I will make sure London is ready to host the biggest sporting celebration again, if we are called on in an hour of need,” he said.

+The London mayoral election is due to take place on May 7, and Bailey is trailing in opinion polls behind incumbent Sadiq Khan.

-His comments, carried by several major Japanese media outlets, became a top trending topic on Twitter in the country with nearly 50,000 tweets on the subject.
+Bailey’s comments, carried by several major Japanese media outlets, became a top trending topic on Twitter in the country with nearly 50,000 tweets on the subject.

 “How dare you!
 Don’t deprive the Olympics from Japan!
 In the first place, the UK didn’t take any remedies for the “Diamond Princess” owned by your country!”
 Twitter user @Gelsomi47388050 said in English.

-The Diamond Princess is a UK flagged vessel owned by Carnival Corp.
+The Diamond Princess is a UK flagged vessel owned by Carnival Corp (CCL.N).

 Another user said London would be the best back-up option.